kythyria/payday2-model-tool/README.md

 `unsigned long` is the result of that process.

-A copy of [Luffyyy's version of the hashlist](https://github.com/Luffyyy/PAYDAY-2-Hashlist) is included; the tool looks for files called `hashlist`, `hashes`, with or without a numeric suffix like `-3`, with or without a `.txt` extension, in the current directory and next to the executable.
+A copy of [Luffyyy's version of the hashlist](https://github.com/Luffyyy/PAYDAY-2-Hashlist) is included; the tool looks for files whose names include, case insensitively, `hashlist` or `hashes`, in the current directory and next to the executable.
 Any it finds are interpreted as lists of unhashed names, one per line.
 If you change hashlists you will need to restart the tool in order to pick up the changes.